Arial shot of people walking

 Our clinical research program and applicable standard operating procedures are global in scope and designed to adhere to international best practice as defined in the Declaration of Helsinki, the International Council for Harmonisation of Technical Requirements for Pharmaceuticals for Human Use (CH) framework and Good Clinical Practice (GCP).

 We conduct clinical trials in many regions of the world as part of the process to eventually make treatments available to patients globally.
 To support the further expansion of Viatris’ portfolio and bring more products to more patients with diverse needs, we are increasing the number of trials in new settings.
+Moving forward, Viatris will continue to work to include patient representatives of the regions where approval is sought, focusing on improving patient access to needed therapies globally.

 Global Standards for Responsible Clinical Operations

 Whether our clinical trials are performed in house or by a qualified third party, the same global standards apply including adherence to GCP and promoting adherence to applicable policies, procedures and regulatory requirements.
-Patient safety and data integrity are at the core of our program.
-We develop clinical study protocols for each clinical trial that contain criteria and procedures for the conduct of every trial.

-Diversity in Clinical Trials
+Clinical Trials

-Clinical trials that include diverse populations can have better, more robust results than clinical trials that do not include diverse participants.
-As a global healthcare company serving 165 countries and territories, Viatris supports efforts focused on diverse representation in clinical trials and works to include varied patient populations for global studies that will be submitted for approval to health authorities around the world.
+Clinical trials that include a wide range of patients can yield better, more robust results.
+As a global healthcare company serving more than 165 countries and territories, Viatris works to include varied patient populations for global studies that will be submitted for approval to health authorities around the world.
+Viatris works with health authorities to enhance safety and scientific rigor in our clinical trials.

 Health authorities across the globe have called for increased pediatric research to support accurate labelling for pediatric populations.
 Viatris is committed to complying with applicable GCP requirements to ensure pediatric clinical trial requirements are implemented with a focus on patient safety and integrity.
+In addition:

 Required Training